Virtual-Coffee/VC-Community-Docs/monthly-challenges/README.md

 ## Monthly Challenges Guidelines

-The [Monthly Challenge Facilitators Handbook](./facilitators-docs.md) provides a guide for facilitating monthly challenges.
+The [Monthly Challenge Facilitators Handbook](./facilitators-docs.md) provides guidelines for facilitating monthly challenges.

 Every challenge requires different preparation and execution.
 Navigate to the [`monthly-challenges`](../monthly-challenges/) folder and read the README file in each challenge's folder to learn how to conduct it.

 Our monthly challenges plan for the year is available in Google Docs and is pinned in the `#vc-monthly-challenge-team` channel on Slack.

 If you have ideas about a theme we can do as a community, please let our Monthly Challenge Team Leads know for consideration.

 **Thank you all for supporting Virtual Coffee!** 💖